Emik03/wawa/apidocs/wawa.TwitchPlays/wawa.TwitchPlays.Domains/ITwitchSupportable/TwitchHandleForcedSolve.md

 `IEnumerator`

-A series of instructions for the Twitch Plays mod to handle in order to guarantee a solve\.
+A series of instructions for the Twitch Plays mod to handle in order to guarantee the module being solved\.